 James Walker (4:00 PM)

-Everyone, thank you for the good questions.
-Be sure to check out ESPN.com's Dolphins page and follow me on Twitter @JamesWalkerNFL.
+Everyone, thanks for the questions.
+Remember to check out my Dolphins blog on ESPN.com.
+You can also follow me on Twitter @JamesWalkerNFL.
+Enjoy the game tonight.